nhc/bananakick-wordcup-picker/README.md

 bananakick-wordcup-picker
 =========================

-Simple Rails / Backbone / Marionette App for recording who has which team for the WC.
+Simple Rails App for recording who has which team for the WC.